MAC-VO/MAC-VO/README.md

 We will use `Config/Experiment/MACVO/MACVO_example.yaml` as the configuration file for MAC-VO.

-1. Change the `root` in the data config file 'Config/Sequence/TartanAir_example.yaml' to reflect actual path to the demo sequence downloaded.
+1. Change the `root` in the data config file 'Config/Sequence/TartanAir_example.yaml' to reflect the actual path to the demo sequence downloaded.
 2. Run with the following command

     ```bash